Our Story

 Nationality: American

-Bishop Sanborn is currently Rector of the seminary in Reading, Pennsylvania.
-He also travels frequently to Mass centers in the United States, and makes occasional visits to Europe, where he meets with both clergy and lay people who share or who are interested in his uncompromising position with regard to the Novus Ordo religion.
+Bishop Sanborn is currently Rector of Most Holy Trinity Seminary in Reading, Pennsylvania.
+He also travels frequently to Mass centers in the United States, and makes occasional visits to Europe, where he meets with both clergy and lay people who share or who are interested in his uncompromising position with regard to the Catholic response to the Novus Ordo religion.

 Rev. Nicolás E. Despósito